kscott94/SeqFinder/README.md

 ## FindBed: findbed.py
 input a tab separated file with chromosome, start position, stop position\
 python3 find.py [-options] genome.fa bed.tsv\
-returns fasta file with sequences from indicated start and stop positions. -t option outputs sequences in tab separated format.
+returns fasta file with sequences from indicated start and stop positions. \
+-t option outputs sequences in tab separated format.
+By default, output is in fasta format.

 ## Adjacent: adjacent.py
 define a single position and return the sequence with a specified amount of bases before and after that position.
-The specified position(s) should be in a line sperated file, here called index.txt. -t option allows output in tab separated format.
+The specified position(s) should be in a line separated file, here called index.txt. \
+-t option allows output in tab separated format.
+By default, output is in fasta format.

-python3 adjacent.py [-options] genome.fa index.txt -b < positions bac k> -f < positions forward >
+python3 adjacent.py [-options] genome.fa index.txt -b < positions 5' > -f < positions 3' >

 example: python3 adjacent.py genome.fa index.txt -f 10 -b 10\
 returns sequences surrounding positions in index file

+## Fasta pull: fasta_pull.py
+Unlike the other scripts in this repository, fasta pull is NOT run from the command line.
+This script takes in a line separated list of gene tags, and pulls out the fasta sequence of those genes from a master fasta file that contains set of gene sequences.
+For example, I downloaded from KEGG a fasta file with every gene in fasta format from the model species I investigate.
+I can provide a list of gene names and pull out the fasta sequences of those genes from the master fasta file creating a subsetted fasta with only the genes of interest.

+input: line separated list of gene tags, master fasta file, and output file name.